 Your outdoor kitchen needs storage components like sinks, doors, drawers, combo units, pantries, trash doors, and more.
 Visit our outdoor kitchen studio to customize your outdoor dining area with the perfect size storage options.

 While it's easier to vent your outdoor dining space on account of it being outdoors, it's still crucial to make sure you've got a proper ventilation plan in place.
-It's also a little different than your typical indoor ventilation - often with outdoor setups, you'll see ventilation low and near the grill, as opposed to the traditional vent hood, which are typically required when there is 6 feet or less from the top of the grill hood.
+It's also a little different than your typical indoor ventilation - often with outdoor setups, you'll see ventilation low and near the grill, as opposed to the traditional vent hood, which is typically required when there is 6 feet or less from the top of the grill hood.
 You will need to verify with your local city or county codes.

-Best practice is to place several vents in your outdoor kitchens to create a cross-flow of air.
+The best practice is to place several vents in your outdoor kitchens to create a cross-flow of air.
 This may vary from kitchen to kitchen, but it could be a set of vents on each side, or a set on one side coupled with a set on the backside of the structure.
 If installed properly, this creates enough airflow so that the gas will safely escape the structure and not collect.

-Adding an outdoor refrigerator is a simple-but-significant way to take your outdoor space from good to great.
-Save yourself a trip indoors and keep beverages, condiments and other items chilled, handy, and nearby.
+Adding an outdoor refrigerator is a simple but significant way to take your outdoor space from good to great.
+Save yourself a trip indoors and keep beverages, condiments, and other items chilled, handy, and nearby.
 Having an outdoor fridge will simplify preparing meals and drinks and make entertaining family and friends that much more enjoyable.
 An outdoor fridge is just the beginning -- you can add a bar station, ice maker, ice bin cooler, wine cooler, and sink.
 Ice bin coolers come with a central drain for water removal.
 Super handy for storing beer mugs and cocktail shakers.
-With these additions you can bring your outdoor kitchen to life.
+With these additions, you can bring your outdoor kitchen to life.